sseering/book/en/installation.md

 ## Setting as your login shell

-{% hint style="warning" %} Nushell is still in development, and may not be stable for everyday use. {% endhint %}
+{% hint style="warning" %} Nu is still in development, and may not be stable for everyday use. {% endhint %}

 To set the login shell you can use the [`chsh`](https://linux.die.net/man/1/chsh) command.
 Some Linux distributions have a list of valid shells located in `/etc/shells` and will disallow changing the shell until Nu is in the whitelist.
-You may see an error similar to the one below if you haven't updated the `shells` file.
+You may see an error similar to the one below if you haven't updated the `shells` file:

 ```
 chsh: /home/username/.cargo/bin/nu is an invalid shell
 ```

 You can add Nu to the list of allowed shells by appending your Nu binary to the `shells` file.
-The path to add can be found with the command `which nu`.
+The path to add can be found with the command `which nu`, usually it is `$HOME/.cargo/bin/nu`.
-Usually it's `$HOME/.cargo/bin/nu`.